Decision Tool

 Data audit is the processing of data which has previous been collected.
 A data audit refers to the auditing of data to assess its quality or utility for a specific purpose.
 Auditing data involves looking at key metrics, other than quantity, to create conclusions about the properties of a data set.

 Secondary data analysis is the use of data collected for some other purpose.
 The data would have been collected for research purposes if new knowledge can be derived (e.g. from testing a hypothesis or identifying/exploring themes following established methodology).
-If collected for research purposes, if applicable, the research must have been ethically approved.
+If collected for research purposes, if applicable, the research must have received a favourable ethics opinion form a REC.

 Yes